-This is because lasers need the pigment with within the hair to work with different results being obtained based on the hairs colour.
-White, grey or platinum blond hair do not respond nearly as well as dark hairs.
+This is because lasers need the pigment within the hair to work with different results being obtained based on the hairs colour.
+Therefore, white, grey, blond or red hair will not respond to the treatment.

 What happens during a treatment?

 You will need to wear special goggles to protect your eyes.
 Very cold air or a cooling gel will be applied to the treatment area.
 Lasering stings or tingles, and takes 15-45 minutes, depending on the size of the area.
-The same area is lasered once a month for about eight months, until all the hair follicles have been treated in the optimum growth phase.
+The area is treated once a month for about 8 -10 months, until all of the hair follicles have been treated in the optimum growth phase.